Rockport Walking Test

 With an aggressive arm swing and intentional push-off, power walking recruits more muscle groups to help propel you forward.
 My top walking speed over a mile increased from 4.3 to 4.9 mph by switching from brisk walking to power walking.

 Keep your elbows bent 90 degrees and drive your elbows back.
 Intentionally push off the ball of your foot with each step.
 Throughout the walk, stay tall and keep your gaze forward.
 Use power walking for the test only if you feel comfortable with it.
 You want to hold a steady pace for the entire mile.
-The YouTube video above shows the difference between power walking and brisk walking.

 VO2 max impacts our performance, our health, and even our survival!
-Learn how to test yourself accurately with the Rockport 1-Mile Walk, Cooper 12-Minute Run, or Cooper 1.5-Mile Run.
 Find out whether you’re fit enough for optimal health and top performance.
+See the average VO2 Max for your age group and find out how much you need to improve your fitness to lower your health risk significantly.

 Fine tune your lifestyle for a longer life expectancy, using the activities you enjoy.
 Create effective training programs from daily life activities, senior-friendly activities, sports, leisure activities, and cardio exercise.